 I am very proud to be the Housemaster of Collingwood House, it is a great House and a wonderful place to live, work and learn.

 There is a fantastic team working for Collingwood who are dedicated and take excellent care of the boys.
 The resident tutor is Paddy Ryan whose CCF and adventure training expertise adds a great dimension to the house and new opportunities for the boys.
-We also have an excellent Matron, Sally Mackley, who is a former foreign diplomat and teacher and I am sure that her experience will bring great benefits to the house team.
+We also have an excellent Matron, Jill Alexander, who taught for many years, before qualifying and running her own International Counselling Service for young people.
+Her experience has brought great benefits to the house team.

 Collingwood is a purposeful house: we seek to challenge and enable all the boys to reach their potential in mind, body and spirit - a healthy mind in a healthy body no less.

 In Collingwood, we are not to be satisfied with mediocrity of effort, rather we seek excellence in all that we do, whether that is in our appearance, competing on the sports field, performing in music or arts or working in the classroom.
 We support one another as we strive to be our best selves, lift others when they falter and accept help when we need it.
 We seek the very best in our relationships within our community through respect and compassion for one another.

 Collingwood strives to be an inclusive community.
 We maintain strong connections with its students, staff, parents, alumni, and friends so individuals are inextricably connected in a seamless web.
 The philosophy of promoting the personal development of the pupils is shared by all members of the house team, parents and indeed by the pupils themselves.